-Brisbane Airport Corporation (BAC) and the Department of Immigration and Border Protection (DIBP) are upgrading the Entry Control Point (ECP) facilities at Level Two Arrivals in the International Terminal.
+Brisbane Airport Corporation (BAC) and the Department of Immigration and Border Protection (DIBP) have upgraded the Entry Control Point (ECP) facilities at Level Two Arrivals in the International Terminal.

-The project is aimed at further improving passenger flow through the arrivals area and will result in a redesigned arrivals process, improved way finding signage, clearly marked passenger channels, relocation and expansion of concourse automated Smart Gate kiosks, improved lighting and new floor finishes.
+The project has further improved passenger flow through the arrivals area thanks to a redesigned arrivals process, improved way finding signage, clearly marked passenger channels, relocation and expansion of concourse automated Smart Gate kiosks, improved lighting and new floor finishes.

 INTERNATIONAL TERMINAL SMART GATES EXPANSION